 Beginning Spanish (CRN: 10376) & Intermediate Spanish (CRN: 10377)

-Spanish has become the second language of the United States and the third most spoken language in the world.
-Today’s Spanish language learner can look forward to using their language knowledge in personal and professional settings: in business, finance, education, medicine and public health, arts, law, politics, diplomacy, and humanitarian and environmental work.
-In addition to training students to speak, read, and write in Spanish, the Spanish curriculum provides the tools and contextual knowledge students need to interpret and negotiate the broad range of real-world situations they will encounter while in Segovia.
+Spanish is the second language of the United States and the third most spoken language in the world.
+Today’s Spanish language learner can use their language knowledge in personal and professional settings: business, finance, education, medicine and public health, arts, law, politics, diplomacy, and humanitarian and environmental work.
+The Spanish language curriculum will help students form a good foundation in spoken and written Spanish, as well as be more confident and fluent in speaking and writing so that they may immerse themselves more fully in everyday Spanish life.

-Co-curricular weekend excursions give students the opportunity to immerse themselves in Spanish language and culture, by not only visiting the many historical sights of Segovia (like the well-known aqueduct, Alcázar or cathedral) but also traveling to cities such as Sevilla, Córdoba and Barcelona.
+Co-curricular excursions are an opportunity for students to immerse themselves in Spanish language and culture by visiting the historical sights of Segovia and Madrid, in addition to weekend trips to Sevilla, Córdoba and Salamanca.

 Declared a UNESCO World Heritage City, Córdoba has the second largest Old Town in Europe.
 This Andalusian city was the capital of an Islamic caliphate and the center for education in the 10th century.
 That influence is still visible in its architecture, most famously in the Great Mosque-Cathedral, considered the most important Islamic monument built in the West.